chafey/vagrant-mern-docker/README.md

 # vagrant-mern-docker
 Vagrant for building mern applications with docker

+Startup vagrant and prepare source tree

 Terminal One:

 > vagrant up

+> cd src

+> git clone <your git repo>

 > vagrant ssh

 > cd src

-> mkdir testApp

-> cd testApp

-# create your node app here, start it listening on port 9000
+## run your application listening on port 9000

 Open the meteor app in your web browser running on the host:

 > open http://localhost:9000/

 NOTE: you can run vagrant rsync-auto in another terminal to synchronize source changes made in the host to the guest.
 This can be useful when you want to use an editor on your host (e.g. Visual Studio Code).
-Since you created the node appolication in the guest, you can copy it to the host so you can edit it in your editor:

-Terminal One:

-> cp -r ~/src/testApp /vagrant/src

-And in another terminal, check in your code:

-Terminal Two:

-> cd src/testApp

-> git init

-> git add .

-> git commit -m "First commit"

-> git remote add origin https://github.com/chafey/testApp.git

-> git remote -v

-> git push orgin master

 And then run vagrant-rsync-auto to sync changes from host to guest

 Terminal Two: